-However, it must be pointed out that despite common depictions and popular media throughout the ages of police and gangsters alike administering a little night-night tap to the back of a target’s head with a blackjack these weapons are still capable of easily inflicting lethal damage for the breaking of bones or concussion.
+However, it must be pointed out that, despite common depictions and popular media throughout the ages of police and gangsters alike, these weapons are still capable of easily inflicting lethal damage for the breaking of bones or concussion.

 Defensive Use of the Blackjack, Step by Step

 Broadly, the blackjack is used just like any other club: strike the intended target with the weighted end, and swing for the fences when you do!